U.S. flag

 Previously, this mandatory survey also produced national estimates of annual sales, total operating expenses, and e-commerce sales for accommodation and food service firms in the United States.
 Beginning with the 2016 survey year, however, the accommodation and food service data are now collected and published through the Service Annual Survey (SAS).
 Prior to the 2017 survey year, the Annual Retail Trade Survey also generated national estimates of inventories held outside the United States for retail businesses located in the United States.

-ARTS provides estimates that are more timely than those generated via the Economic Census, which is only conducted in years ending in “2” and “7,” and more detailed than those produced through the Advance Monthly and Monthly Retail Trade Surveys (MARTS and MRTS), which are conducted each month.
+ARTS provided estimates that are more timely than those generated via the Economic Census, which is only conducted in years ending in “2” and “7,” and more detailed than those produced through the Advance Monthly and Monthly Retail Trade Surveys (MARTS and MRTS), which are conducted each month.

 Frequency

-This survey is conducted annually.
+This survey was conducted annually.

 Coverage